Security and data privacy

 - Email addresses used to log in to the Speakeasy platform.

-- Metadata on SDK generation runs, specifically, when an SDK is generated, the language it is generated in, the version of the specification used, the time it is generated, and error details if any occur.
+- Metadata on SDK generation runs, specifically the date and time an SDK was generated, the language it was generated in, the version of the specification used, and the error details for any errors that occurred.

-- Point-in-time snapshots of API specifications to compare changes in the API specification over time.
+- Point-in-time snapshots of API specifications for comparing changes to an API specification over time.

 Speakeasy DOES NOT store: